Cris7777/MSiA423-Project-Repo/README.md

 ### Vision

-The project provides a tool for virtual soccer teams founders to find players right for their teams.
+The project provides a tool for virtual soccer teams founders to estimate players scores for their teams.

 ### Mission